rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Example:
 ><CITE>Carter and Hendee [and 20 others in 18 places]</CITE>

-<a name="5.22.34.3">5.22.34.3</a> If both the place and publisher associated with an earlier edition appear together with the place and publisher of the edition being described, transcribe each publisher with the place to which it corresponds.
+<a name="5.22.34.3">5.22.34.3</a> If both the [Place of publication](/DCRMR/ppdm/Place-of-publication/) and name of publisher associated with an earlier edition appear together with the [Place of publication](/DCRMR/ppdm/Place-of-publication/) and name of publisher of the edition being described, transcribe each publisher with the place to which it corresponds.

 >Example:
 ><CITE>Published by the Surveyor General, pursuant to an act of the legislature, Stone & Clark, republishers, 1839</CITE>

-<a name="5.22.34.4">5.22.34.4</a> If both the [Place of publication](/DCRMR/ppdm/Place-of-publication/) and name of publisher associated with an earlier edition appear together with the [Place of publication](/DCRMR/ppdm/Place-of-publication/) and name of publisher of the edition being described, transcribe each publisher with the place to which it corresponds.

 >Example:
 ><CITE>London : Printed for Knight and Lacy, Paternoster-Row ; Greenfield, Mass. : Re-printed by Ansel Phelps, and for sale by him at his bookstore, also by West & Richardson, Cummings, Hilliard & Co., Boston, and Wilder & Campbell, New-York</CITE>

 ## 5.22.35 Names of publishers in multipart monographs

-<a name="5.22.35.1">5.22.35.1</a> If the manifestation is issued in more than one physical part and the name of publisher or the publisher's form of name changes in the course of publication, transcribe the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the first or earliest part and give the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the later part(s) in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.33.4](/DCRMR/ppdm/Note-on-publication-statement/#5.24.33.4)).
+<a name="5.22.35.1">5.22.35.1</a> If the manifestation is issued in more than one physical part and the name of publisher or the publisher's form of name changes in the course of publication, always transcribe the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the first or earliest part and give the [Publication statement](/DCRMR/ppdm/Publication-statement/) of the later part(s) in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.33.4](/DCRMR/ppdm/Note-on-publication-statement/#5.24.33.4)).

 ## 5.22.36 Supplied and conjectured names of publishers